 Equity Matters in the Higher Education Act

-- Support innovation and the scaling of evidence-based practices for improving completion
+- Invest in innovation and the scaling of evidence-based interventions to support completion; and

 - Ensure students’ safety and civil rights are protected.